dihardchallenge/dihard3_baseline/README.md

 ./run.sh
 ```

-As before, status updates will periodically printed to STDOUT and a failure at any stage will result in the script immediately exiting with status 1.
+As before, status updates will periodically be printed to STDOUT and a failure at any stage will result in the script immediately exiting with status 1.

 ### RTTM files